Last Updated on 2022/04/22

 C-U: Does living outside Asia have influenced your way of seeing fashion and style?

 E L: Definitely.
-Fashion in the West is more bold, and style is more varied.
-People are not afraid to dress up and shout out their personality throw the things they put on themselves.
+Fashion in the West is bolder, and the style is more varied.
+People are not afraid to dress up and shout out their personalities throw the things they put on themselves.
 So it kind of taught me how it’s beyond just looking good.

-E L: Western is more bold, and Asian is more conservative and appropriate.
+E L: Western is bolder, and Asian is more conservative and appropriate.

 Yet that has slowly changed, styles in Asia are now quite diverse and younger generations are not afraid to showcase their identity through their outfits.